Petite Martinique, Grenada

 When we asked people what advice they would give someone preparing to move to Petite Martinique, they said:

 "Petite Martinique is a small island with a population of less than 1,000 people, so it offers a quiet, peaceful lifestyle.
 The official language is English, but many locals also speak French Patois, a Creole language.
 The local currency is the Eastern Caribbean Dollar, but US dollars are also widely accepted.
 The island is part of the tri-island state of Grenada, Carriacou, and Petite Martinique, and is governed under the constitutional monarchy of the United Kingdom.
 The economy is primarily based on fishing and boat building, with some tourism.
 The climate is tropical with a wet and dry season, and it is susceptible to hurricanes.
 The island is quite remote and does not have an airport, so travel to and from the island is typically by boat.
 Healthcare facilities are limited on the island, so serious medical conditions may require travel to the mainland.
 The cost of living is relatively low compared to many Western countries, but imported goods can be expensive.
 The island has a strong sense of community and local traditions are highly valued.
 The pace of life is slow and relaxed, and the natural beauty of the island is a major draw for many expats.
 While the island is generally safe, it's advisable to take standard precautions to protect personal belongings.
 Internet and mobile phone coverage can be unreliable, especially during bad weather.
-Finally, it's important to respect local customs and traditions, and to make an effort to integrate into the local community," remarked one expat who made the move to Petite Martinique.
+Finally, it's important to respect local customs and traditions, and to make an effort to integrate into the local community," commented one expat who made the move to Petite Martinique.

 What is a typical expat home or apartment like in Petite Martinique?

 "Expat homes in Petite Martinique, are typically designed to embrace the island's tropical climate and stunning views.
 They often feature open floor plans to allow for natural ventilation, with large windows and doors that let in plenty of light and offer panoramic views of the surrounding landscapes.
 The homes are usually built with local materials such as wood and stone, and are often painted in bright, tropical colors.
 The interiors of these homes are typically spacious and airy, with high ceilings and tiled floors to keep the rooms cool.
 The living areas often open out onto large verandas or patios, providing additional outdoor living space.
 The kitchens are usually modern and well-equipped, while the bedrooms are comfortable and often come with en-suite bathrooms.
 Many expat homes in Petite Martinique also come with lush gardens filled with local plants and trees, providing a private oasis for residents.
 Some homes may even have a private pool or direct access to the beach.
 Despite the island's small size, expats can expect a good level of privacy and tranquility in their homes.
 In terms of location, expat homes can be found all over the island, from the bustling town center to more secluded areas.
 Regardless of where they are located, these homes are never too far from the island's amenities and attractions, including shops, restaurants, and of course, the beautiful Caribbean Sea.
-In summary, expat homes in Petite Martinique, Grenada, offer a unique blend of comfort, convenience, and Caribbean charm, making them an ideal choice for those looking to embrace the island lifestyle," remarked one expat who made the move to Petite Martinique.
+In summary, expat homes in Petite Martinique, Grenada, offer a unique blend of comfort, convenience, and Caribbean charm, making them an ideal choice for those looking to embrace the island lifestyle," wrote a member in Petite Martinique.

 What is the average cost of housing in Petite Martinique?